 National regulators are a source of expertise for primary authorities, while primary authorities can help national regulators better understand and engage with businesses.

-Regulatory Delivery exercises the statutory responsibility for the operation of Primary Authority on behalf of the Secretary of State, nominating partnerships, issuing guidance and resolving determinations.
+The Office for Product Safety and Standards (Safety & Standards) exercises the statutory responsibility for the operation of Primary Authority on behalf of the Secretary of State, nominating partnerships, issuing guidance and resolving determinations.
 It also manages the Primary Authority Register.